 In order to be a Christian, you need to be new.
 Jesus called it being “born again”.
 The good news is that just like being born the first time, it takes little effort on the baby’s part.
 It just happens.
 It happens when the Spirit of God calls you to life!
 To answer my friends question on how to be a Christian, the answer is to be supernaturally changed.
 Since we can’t do that ourselves, we have to ask God to do it.
 After all, the Bible promises “Whosoever calls upon the name of the Lord will be saved”.

 How was this overlooked in the old Testament?
 Well, actually it wasn’t.
 According to several Old Testament prophets, this concept (of needing heart-change) was understood, it just wasn’t possible.
 They knew that messiah was the only one who had the power to bring it about.
-Jesus (who is a person who makes up part of God) finally came and gave the essential key to unlock what we couldn’t attain.
+Jesus (God and 2nd person of God) finally came and gave the essential key to unlock what we couldn’t attain.
 The key to our life was his death.
 He died in our place then rose again to give us new life here and forevermore.
 So do Christians need a law?
 Not anymore!
 We have what the law could never give.
 We have a new heart.
 Now we serve God out of love.
 Come to my Church and we’ll be happy to show you what it looks like!